DataDog/documentation/content/en/cloudcraft/getting-started/datadog-integration.md

 2. Select the **Edit** icon (the pencil icon next to the account name).
 3. Toggle the **Visibility on Live** tab option to control whether the account is visible to the team.

+To manage the name of the account:

+1. Go to **User > AWS Accounts**.
+2. Select the **Edit** icon (the pencil icon next to the account name).
+3. Update the account name in the **Name** field.

+<div class="alert alert-info">Changes to name or visibility settings will not impact the account in Datadog.</div>

 ### Performance benefits

-AWS accounts pulled from Datadog offer improved performance when creating diagrams in Cloudcraft compared to accounts added directly in Cloudcraft, as Cloudcraft uses Datadog APIs, which are optimized for faster performance, instead of AWS APIs.
+AWS accounts pulled from Datadog offer improved performance when creating diagrams in Cloudcraft compared to accounts added directly in Cloudcraft, as Cloudcraft uses data already collected by Datadog instead of AWS APIs.

 ## The Bits menu